 After completing your MSN, you can teach nursing students, helping them develop the skills and expertise necessary to step into nursing leadership roles.
 The effect that one teacher has can be enormous.
-With years of experience, you can help produce a significant number of new registered nurses who can help alleviate the pressure on health care organizations and provide quality health services to an ever-increasing number of patients.
+With years of experience, you can help produce a significant number of new registered nurses who can help alleviate the pressure on healthcare organizations and provide quality health services to an ever-increasing number of patients.

-Graduates of the MSN program with emphasis in Nursing Education will:
+Graduates of the MSN program will:

-- Integrate theory, research, and practice using critical thinking and effective problem solving for the advancement of the nursing profession
+- Integrate theory, research, and practice using critical thinking and effective problem solving for the advancement of the nursing profession.